SUB30

 - Find the OpenClaw session and tap Log out

 This removes the connection.
-Your instance continues running but no longer receives WhatsApp messages.
+Your instance keeps running but no longer receives WhatsApp messages.
 You can reconnect at any time by scanning a new QR code.

 Troubleshooting